top of page

 Headshot

 A microbiologist by training, I found my way into neurobiology via molecular techniques.
-I have been able to carve out an "alternative career" in science, where I perform basic bench science, assist in lab management, mentor and train junior scientist, and communicate science through local outreach.
-I am also the course manager for the Neural Systems and Behavior Advanced Research Training Course at the Marine Biological Laboratory.
+At The University of Oklahoma, I have been able to carve out an "alternative career" in science, where I perform basic bench science, assist in lab management, mentor and train junior scientist, and communicate science through local outreach.
+Since 2021, I am the course manager for the Neural Systems and Behavior Advanced Research Training Course at the Marine Biological Laboratory.

 I specialize in coordinating outreach and broader impact initiatives.
 My main focus is to communicate the simple fact that everyone can be a scientist everyday.
-I am particularly interested in reaching rural populations.
-I design the program, coordinate visits, and lead STEM outreach program to schools and the public.
+At OU, I redesigned the Electric Fish Roadshow, making evolution, ecology, and neurobiology accesible to a wide audience.
+Through post interaction surveys, I have shown that these visits significantly improve participant's understanding of neurobiology, but also their attitude towards science and scientists.
+I coordinate visits, and lead STEM outreach program to schools and the public in the Norman, OK area.

 MY CV